 - Affordable and reliable connectivity, in towns of all sizes;

 - Vibrant e-commerce services, including local marketplaces and other service providers;

 - Digital entrepreneurialism, built on the development and uptake of local solutions.

 In the initial phase, in 2022, ITC proposes to evaluate the potential for connectivity to digital trade in Zambia.

 The initial phase will define how to support the Government of Zambia’s ambitions, while also looking at how to work with private businesses to develop the case for investment in digital connectivity.

 Zambia would have a particular role to play as a pilot country.
 We would aim to define a programme that results in further projects in Zambia itself, in other African countries, and beyond.

-ecomconnect [at] intracen.org (Contact us) to explore how to become a Switch ON partner.
+ecomconnect [at] intracen.org (Contact us) to get involved.